Beauty basics for boys on a budget

 Step 4: Moisturise

 The important thing to remember is that no matter our skin type, we need to moisturiser twice a day.
 Contrary to what you may think if you have oily skin, moisturisers actually help control the oil production and can leave you looking much less like an oil slick by the end of the day.

 We Recommend: Altr for Men: Whiskey Infused Moisturiser (£9.99)

 Step 5: Lip Balm

-Okay, a final and somewhat a bit of an extra step, but I think it’s important.
-After I’ve moisturised my face, the next step I do – without fail morning and night – is to apply lip balm.
+Okay, a final and somewhat a bit of an extra step, but we think it’s important.
+After we’ve moisturised our face, the next step we do – without fail morning and night – is to apply lip balm.
 Say what you will, but chapped lips are not cute.
 It is such a small step, but it’s one with so many benefits.

 We’d Recommend: Kiehl’s: Lip Balm #1 (£10.00)